Beige-Coffee/programming-lightning-intro/.tutorial/14-revocable-transactions.md

 To enforce this rule, we can do the following:
 1) Add an additional spending path to the output such that, if the counterparty presents a special key, called a **revocation key**, they are able to claim all of the funds.
 Otherwise, the funds will be sent directly to the intended owner.
 2) For each new transaction, the owner of the funds will provide the counterparty with the information they need to calculate the **revocation key** for the prior transaction.
 This represents a promise from the owner that they will not publish an old transaction, because, if they did, the counterparty now has the ability to steal all of the owner's funds.

-To add this logic to our script, we'll have to make our script more complex.
-Luckily, we already learned about a more flexible script type called **Pay-To-Witness-Script-Hash** that we can leverage to do this!

-All we have to do is update our script to include the following conditional check:
-1) If the counterparty provides the **revocation private key** for the **revocation public key** that we include in the witness script, then they can spend the funds.
-2) Otherwise, if the private key corresponding to the original owner's public key is provided, then the owner can spend the funds.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/intro_to_htlc/RevocationTx.png" alt="RevocationTx" width="100%" height="auto">